 Lost Policy Finder

-The New York State Department of Financial Services (DFS) offers a free-of-charge service to assist families in locating unclaimed benefits on life insurance policies/certificates and annuity contracts/certificates insuring the life of, or owned by, a deceased immediate family member.
+The Lost Policy Finder is a free-of-charge service to assist families in locating unclaimed benefits on life insurance policies/certificates and annuity contracts/certificates insuring the life of, or owned by, a deceased immediate family member.
 The service is not available to individuals, companies, organizations or services that charge consumers a fee for making the request or for locating lost life insurance policies or annuity contracts.

 It is important first to read the full information below and use the provided tools to conduct your own search.
-You can then submit a request online using our Lost Policy Finder application.
+You can then submit a request online using our Lost Policy Finder application on the DFS Portal.

 Who may file a search request?